gcapizzi/moka/README.md

 type FailHandler func(message string, callerSkip ...int)
 ```

-This type is modeled to match Ginkgo's `Fail` function.
+This type is modelled to match Ginkgo's `Fail` function.
 To use Moka with the
 `testing` package, just provide a doubles fail handler that makes the test
 fail!